albrechtjonas/Java-Algorithm-MonteCarlo/README.md

 - Use monte carlo algorithm (random points) to calculate the estimate value for PI

+- Use Pythagorean Theorem to calculate if the point is inside or outside of the circle

 - Use the inside points (points inside of the circle) divided by the total points we plotted to get the ratio

 - Since we know the area formula for the circle (πr2)